Columbia Law School: Background

-The teaching of law at Columbia reaches back to the 18th century.
-Graduates of the university's colonial predecessor, King's College, included such notable early American judicial figures as John Jay, who would later become the first Chief Justice of the United States.
+The teaching of law at Columbia University reaches back to the 18th century.
+Graduates of the university's colonial predecessor, King's College, included such notable early American judicial figures as John Jay, who would become the first chief justice of the United States.
 Columbia College appointed its first professor of law, James Kent, in 1793.
 The lectures of Chancellor Kent in the course of four years had developed into the first two volumes of his Commentaries, the second volume being published November 1827.
 Kent did not, however, succeed in establishing a law school or department in the college.
 Thus, the formal instruction of law as a course of study did not commence until the middle of the 19th century.